 Dry eyes are more than an annoyance.
 Anyone who suffers from chronic dryness knows that virtually every aspect of your life can suffer.

-The doctors at Silicon Valley Eye Physicians use advanced diagnostics to pinpoint the cause of dry eyes.
-Today, treatment is more effective than ever before.
+Silicon Valley Eye Physicians in Sunnyvale, CA, uses advanced diagnostics to pinpoint the cause of dry eyes.
+Today, treatment is more effective than ever.

-What are some signs that I might have dry eye?
+What are some signs that you might have dry eye?

 A Closer Look at Symptoms